HDFGroup/vol-log-based/README.md

-## Log-layout based VOL connector - an HDF5 VOL Plugin for storing datasets in a log-based layout
+## Log VOL - an HDF5 VOL connector for storing data in a time-log layout in files

-This software repository contains source codes implementing Log-layout based VOL connector, an [HDF5](https://www.hdfgroup.org) Virtual Object Layer ([VOL](https://portal.hdfgroup.org/display/HDF5/Virtual+Object+Layer)) plugin that stores HDF5 datasets in a log-based storage layout in files.
-When using this VOL connector (later referred to as the Log VOL connector), multiple write requests from an MPI process are appended one after another (as logs) and stored in a contiguous block in the file.
-The contiguous blocks of multiple processes are appended one another following the processes' MPI rank order.
-Such log-based I/O strategy avoids the expensive inter-process communication which is required when storing data in the canonical order.
+This software repository contains source codes implementing Log VOL connector, an [HDF5](https://www.hdfgroup.org) Virtual Object Layer ([VOL](https://portal.hdfgroup.org/display/HDF5/Virtual+Object+Layer)) plugin that stores HDF5 datasets in a storage layout similar to the time log.
+When using the Log VOL connector, write requests from an MPI process are appended one after another (as logs) in a contiguous space in the file.
+The contiguous spaces of multiple processes are appended one after another following the increasing order of processes' MPI rank IDs.
+Such a log layout I/O strategy avoids the expensive inter-process communication required when storing data in the canonical order.
-Thus, exist HDF5 programs, using the Log VOL connector, can achieve a better parallel write performance with no changes to their codes.
-Files created by this VOL conform with the HDF5 file format, but require this VOL to read them back.
+One of the pwoerful features of HDF5 VOL is to allow applications to make use a VOL connector by setting two environment variables without changing the application source codes.
+Using the Log VOL connector, exist HDF5 programs can achieve a better parallel write performance with no changes to their codes.
+Files created by the Log VOL conform with the HDF5 file format specification, but require the Log VOL to read them back.

 * Current build status:
   * [![Ubuntu_mpich](https://github.com/DataLib-ECP/vol-log-based/actions/workflows/ubuntu_mpich.yml/badge.svg)](https://github.com/DataLib-ECP/vol-log-based/actions/workflows/ubuntu_mpich.yml)